::: AUXILIARY MARKS - Foreign Auxiliary Marks :::

 39mm x 24mm single lined octagon

-unserifed letters except firm name; letters "CO" in firm name are superscripted,
+unserifed letters except firm name; letters "CO" in firm name are superscripted, underscored and followed by a small dash (see detail).

 black